 Going forward, companies are likely to pay more attention to such factors as where key suppliers are located; reliability of second-and third-tier suppliers; availability of qualified, alternative supply sources; how long suppliers can operate during a catastrophic event; and how long the companies themselves can operate during a prolonged disruption in the supply chain.
 The sourcing of materials and components that are a priority from a national security standpoint, particularly related to healthcare and other strategic needs, will garner close attention from both the public and private sectors, as will the concentration of key suppliers in a given country or region.

-The discipline to act decisively to refine strategic, business and product plans in response to changing market realities is the hallmark of a resilient organisation.
-Communications flowing freely up, down and across the company help ensure that decision-makers are in direct contact with the unvarnished truth, so they can build trust, stay in touch with the customer and foster a resilient organisation that embraces change.
-Strong communications coupled with a strong innovation culture position organisations to pivot and find creative solutions more effectively than those with a culture devoid of these attributes.
+The discipline to act decisively to refine strategic, business and product plans in response to changing market realities is the hallmark of a resilient organization.
+Communications flowing freely up, down and across the company help ensure that decision-makers are in direct contact with the unvarnished truth, so they can build trust, stay in touch with the customer and foster a resilient organization that embraces change.
+Strong communications coupled with a strong innovation culture position organizations to pivot and find creative solutions more effectively than those with a culture devoid of these attributes.

 These five megatrends constitute a powerful paradigm shift for both the C-suite and boardroom.
 As society transitions from enforced isolation, the environment may be one in which markets must function with the pandemic threat looming large for a period of time.
 As markets ultimately evolve to a new equilibrium, the companies most likely to thrive in the years to come are those with resilient cultures that can address evolving workplace dynamics and adapt to customer needs, wants and preferences in an intelligent and innovative way.